yo-alan/symfony1-boilerplate/README.md

 ## TODO

-- Create a .bat file to be used in Windows
 - Give more alternatives to apache deployments
 - Move most of operations to a symfony Task on mpProjectPlugin